michaelweberjr/litec-compiler/README.md

 You can see the provided test_suite.cl for tests of all of the language features

 # Usage
 You can run the program as a compiler and interpreter, as a compiler only and assemble the x64 bytecode or run the interpreter on previously written x64 assembly.
-Use the `-h` to see all of the options.
+Use the `-h` switch to see all of the options.

 ## Compiler
 To use compiler use the `-c` switch.
 If you do not provide an output file with `-o` then compiler will produce `<filename>.asm` as the output to the same folder.
 You can then use an assembler to assemble the program.
 For windows you can use `nasm` and `golink`.
 For the text program you can use the following commands in Windows:
 ```
-litecc -i test.cl
+litecc -c test.cl
 nasm -f win64 test_suite.asm
 golink /entry:main /console kernel32.dll msvcrt.dll test_suite.obj
 test_suite.exe
 ```

 ## Interpreter
-The interpreter is run with `-i`.
+The interpreter is run with `-i` switch.
 The interpreter features:
 * Only supports the x64 instructions that the compiler outputs.
 * Full x64 ABI
 * Call the built in function print with `call print` and pass the argument with the first call register for function passing